beldar/video-vr-player/README.md

 #Video-Oculus

-Uses ThreeJS and some plugins (WebGL) to transform a video to be viewable on the Oculus Rift
+Uses ThreeJS and some plugins (WebGL) to transform a video to be viewable on Android Chrome with Google Cardboard

 ## Install